brazhnyknorman/F45_recipes/README.md

 **Website Structure:**

-Homepage
- --> Cheesecake recipe
- --> Boiled Eggs Recipe
+Homepage that contains both a Cheesecake recipe page and a Boiled Eggs recipe page.